Back

 startup owner

 The biggest and most common problem with dashboards is incomprehensibility.
-As we saw in the examples above, the screen can be unclear for many different reasons, but all of them lead to the fact that the dashboard becomes useless.
+As we saw in the examples above, the screen can be unclear for many reasons, but all of them lead to the fact that the dashboard becomes useless.

 Now you know what a high-quality dashboard looks like